 Once the meat is cooked, I let it rest while I wipe out the skillet and char some corn in it.
 Corn is one of the few vegetables out there where it's nearly impossible to overcook them.
 You can slam them in a ripping hot skillet for 10 minutes straight and they'll still retain their fresh sweetness, all while picking up a nicely caramelized, smoky char.
 It's one of my favorite ways to cook corn indoors, and it's what I do when I want to make Mexican-style esquites (grilled corn salad) when I don't have access to an outdoor grill.

 Once the corn is cooked, the meat will have rested sufficiently to slice into it without fear of losing any juices.
 Nice and pink is what we're after here.

 For the tomatillos, there's no real trick.
 All tomatillos have a layer of sticky gunk underneath their husks, but some firm rubbing under running water will get rid of enough of it that it won't pose a problem when you eat the salad.

 I slice the tomatillos in half, then slice those halves into 1/4-inch half moons: about the same size and shape as the pieces of steak.

-The only other ingredients I add are some thinly sliced white onions (I slice them pole-to-pole for the mildest flavor and best texture), some serrano peppers sliced paper thin, a handful of chopped cilantro, and some grated cotija cheese.
+The only other ingredients I add are some thinly sliced white onions (I slice them pole-to-pole for the mildest flavor and best texture), some paper thin-sliced serrano peppers, a handful of chopped cilantro, and some grated cotija cheese.